 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved. — Romans 10:9

-Following the Great Recession, many corporations now see the need for effective biblical stewardship.
-Much has been written about this topic since.
+Since the Great Recession, firms see the need for proper stewardship.
+And several authors have written on this topic.
+They insist financial services firms treat clients right.
+This should have happened before, but it is never too late to start.
 John Taft et al in their book, Stewardship: Lessons Learned from the Lost Culture of Wall Street Stewardship (John Wiley & Sons, 2012) defined stewardship as serving others.
 They argue that financial services companies must do right for their customers.
 Later, in 2014, Joon Yun, M.D., writing in Forbes.com defined stewardship as the responsibility to shepherd and safeguard the interests of others.

 Biblical Stewardship Key to Managing God's Money